byko0810/DNN-based-HRIRs-identification/README.md

 # DNN-based-HRIRs-identifications
 DNN-based HRIRs identifications using a continuous rotating speaker array

-downloading binaural recording data from Zenodo https://doi.org/10.5281/zenodo.15004050 and upload the files on the 'data' folder
+download binaural recording files from Zenodo https://doi.org/10.5281/zenodo.15004050 and upload the files on the 'data' folder